mylovemyon/TryHackMe/Rooms/Windows Fundamentals 1.md

 - Pictures

 Another way to access this information, and then some, is using Local User and Group Management.
 Right-click on the Start Menu and click Run.
-Type `lusrmgr`.msc.
+Type `lusrmgr.msc`.
 See below
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Windows%20Fundamentals%201_29.gif" width="50%" height="50%">
 Note: The Run Dialog Box allows us to open items quickly.
 Back to lusrmgr, you should see two folders: Users and Groups.
 If you click on Groups, you see all the names of the local groups along with a brief description for each group.
 Each group has permissions set to it, and users are assigned/added to groups by the Administrator.
 When a user is assigned to a group, the user inherits the permissions of that group.
 A user can be assigned to multiple groups.
 Note: If you click on Add someone else to this PC from Other users, it will open Local Users and Management.

+## User Account Control